 In the first week of June each year, the Graduate Director sends electronic forms of the Graduate Student Annual Report to all graduate students in the program.
-In this email, the Graduate Director requests that each student complete the student portion of the form and forward the completed form to the advisor and Department Coordinator.
+In this email, the Graduate Director requests that each student complete the student portion of the form and forward the completed form to the advisor and Department Administrator.
+The completed report is due at the end of June

-Second Year Review
+Second-Year Review